Jaimilit/beyond-the-barbell/README.md

 The first thing I did was write the user stories I wanted my site to have.
 Then I created an outline in wireframes of what I wanted my final product to look like.
 You can see it's not exactly the same, but the initial ideas where there.

-SEO considerations implemented: meta description of content and key search words in head of code. sitemap.xml and robots.txt files are also included in the code.
+SEO considerations implemented: meta description of content and key search words in head of code.
+Sitemap.xml was created for the site so that once ready engines like google can search it effectively.
+Robots.txt file so that google could crawl the site.
+I have blocked off the accounts app as there is no benefit for google to crawl those pages.

 # Design and Structure